mballance/mballance.github.io/index.md

 transaction-level modeling, IP encapsulation and reuse, and Portable Test and Stimulus.

-Much of my work has focused on early stange technologies, with an emphasis on helping users understand how best to incorporate those new technologies into their existing design and verification flows.
+Much of my work has focused on early stange technologies, with an emphasis on helping users understand how best to incorporate these new technologies into their existing design and verification flows.

 I have a deep personal interest in functional verification methodologies and